liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

 as the `layoutId` attribute in
 [Liferay's existing Screenlets](/develop/reference/-/knowledge_base/7-0/screenlets-in-liferay-screens-for-android).

-- `folderId`: Sets ID of the folder in the Bookmarks portlet that the Screenlet adds bookmarks to.
+- `folderId`: Sets the folder ID in the Bookmarks portlet where the Screenlet adds bookmarks.

 - `defaultTitle`: Sets each Bookmark's default title.